sabegg2/Project3/README.md

 <img src="images/regression.png" width=500>

+The javascript and html files for the dashboard are [app.js](static/js/app.js) and [index.html](index.html).

 I deployed my repository to GitHub Pages.
 The interactive dashboard I created in this assignment can be displayed and interacted with at the following link.
 However, since the data is accessed from a local database on a local server, my local server must be running for the data to display.

 https://sabegg2.github.io/Project3/

-The javascript and html files for the dashboard are [app.js](static/js/app.js) and [index.html](index.html).

 ## Database

 In this project, we were required to store and extract the data from at least one database.
 I used pgAdmin.
 My SQL schema is [anemometer_db_schema.sql](anemometer_db_schema.sql).
-To access the data, I wrote a Node.js server ([server.js](static/js/app.js) that will query your PostgreSQL database and serve the data over HTTP as a json file.
+To access the data, I wrote a Node.js server ([server.js](static/js/app.js) that will query my PostgreSQL database and serve the data over HTTP as a json file.
 In order for the data to display, my local server needs to be running.

 ## New Library Not Covered in Class

-In this project, we were required to include at least one JavaScript OR Python library that we did not cover.
+In this project, we were required to include at least one JavaScript or Python library that we did not cover in class.
 I used three new libraries: pg, express, and cors.
 The pg library is used to interact with PostgreSQL databases from a Node.js application.
 The express library is a fast, minimalist web framework for Node.js, used to build web servers and APIs.
 The cors library provides middleware to enable Cross-Origin Resource Sharing (CORS) in an Express application.
 CORS allows your server to handle requests from different origins (domains, ports).

 ## Ethical Considerations